VidyasagarMSC/Awesome-AI/README.md

 A curated list of articles, books, MOOCs, infographics and many more covering Artificial Intelligence, Machine Learning and Deep Learning.

-Updated as and when I encounter something really interesting...

 ## Beginners - Getting Started